caryoscelus/heavy-bright-sun-wip/chapters/011-chapter-eleventh.md

 money plate.

 Couple minutes later we were sitting on a bench of a seemingly abandoned bus station.
-It was a strange replacement of cafe, but i didn't mind.
+It was a strange cafe replacement, but i didn't mind.
 There was some sense of childish adventure in drinking coffee with eclairs on an empty bus station on a highway that was the most bright symbol of travel in the dying town.